Emma Maltais: Professional

 One of the youngest players entering the inaugural draft of the newly-created Professional Women's Hockey League (PWHL), Maltais was selected in the second round, 11th overall by Toronto.
 On January 5, 2024, she scored her first PWHL goal, a shorthanded game-winning goal in a 3–2 victory over New York to secure the first win in franchise history.
 With the goal, she became the first player to invoke the league's 'jailbreak' rule, where a minor penalty ends after a shorthanded goal is scored.
 Totaling four goals and nineteen points and playing on Toronto's power play and penalty kill, Maltais was recognized one of the league's top first-year professionals, earning All-Rookie team honors and a nomination for Rookie of the Year.
+On June 23, 2026, it was announced that she had joined the Montréal Victoire on a two-year contract.

-International career
+International play

 Maltais represented Canada at the 2016 and 2017 IIHF World Women's U18 Championship, scoring a total of nine points in ten games and winning silver twice.

 She was named to the senior national team roster for the first time in 2019, suiting up for the 2019-20 Rivalry Series against the United States.
 In May 2021, she was one of 28 players invited to Hockey Canada's Centralization Camp, which represents the selection process for the Canadian women's team that shall compete in Ice hockey at the 2022 Winter Olympics.

 On January 11, 2022, Maltais was named to Canada's 2022 Olympic team.

+On January 9, 2026, she was named to Canada's roster to compete at the 2026 Winter Olympics.